 - A risk assessment should be carried out prior to the start of any activity and should be held on file.
-Where the activity takes place at a new location such as a local sports hall, a new risk assessment is required. - Where possible, leaders should hold a recognised National Governing Body coaching certificate in the activity taking place, or have attended an equivalent course for leaders in youth organisations. - Children should not take part in contact sports against different age groups where there is wide disparity in physical size.
+Where the activity takes place at a new location such as a local sports hall, a new risk assessment is required. - Where possible, leaders should hold a recognised National Governing Body coaching certificate in the activity taking place, or have attended an equivalent course for leaders in youth organisations. - Children and young people should not take part in contact sports against different age groups where there is wide disparity in physical size.
 It is recommended that separate competitions involving contact sports (e.g. football, rugby, etc.) be held for Company section members aged under 15 and those aged between 15 and 18 years of age.
 These age limits should be taken as their ages during the BB session.
-Children who stay within the Company until the session in which they reach their 19th birthday should not take part in contact sports competitions with those younger than themselves. - Wherever possible, appropriate kit should be worn and children should be advised of requirements in advance.
-It may be necessary to stop a child or leader from taking part in an activity, if they are not properly equipped. - Children participating in physical activities should not be allowed to eat or chew or to wear jewellery. - Children and leaders should be warmed up thoroughly before strenuous activity. - In contact games and sports, adults should not participate as active team members. - When apparatus is being used it must be placed with suitable clear space around it, and be stable and firm.
+Children and young people who stay within the Company until the session in which they reach their 19th birthday should not take part in contact sports competitions with those younger than themselves. - Wherever possible, appropriate kit should be worn, and children and young people should be advised of requirements in advance.
+It may be necessary to stop a child or young person or leader from taking part in an activity, if they are not properly equipped. - Children and young people participating in physical activities should not be allowed to eat or chew or to wear jewellery. - Children and young people and leaders should be warmed up thoroughly before strenuous activity. - In contact games and sports, adults should not participate as active team members. - When apparatus is being used it must be placed with suitable clear space around it, and be stable and firm.
 Numbers using a given piece of equipment must be carefully regulated, and a proper sequence of use and supervision over the whole area of activity must be maintained throughout.
-Suitable landing areas must be in place for children and leaders falling to, or travelling across, the floor. - Danger is minimised when the teaching of an activity follows a carefully structured programme.
-Leaders must be aware of the need for progression as a child learns a new activity and, where appropriate, a record of each child's individual progress should be maintained, to which other leaders can refer. - Particular care must be taken by leaders to satisfy themselves about the safety of their children when involving them in activities and competitions not under the auspices of the BB, for example, sports tournaments and visits to games halls, water leisure complexes, industrial and manufacturing sites or community centres.
+Suitable landing areas must be in place for children and young people and leaders falling to, or travelling across, the floor.

+- Danger is minimised when the teaching of an activity follows a carefully structured programme.
+Leaders must be aware of the need for progression as a child or young person learns a new activity and, where appropriate, a record of each child/young person's individual progress should be maintained, to which other leaders can refer. - Particular care must be taken by leaders to satisfy themselves about the safety of their children and young people when involving them in activities and competitions not under the auspices of the BB, for example, sports tournaments and visits to games halls, water leisure complexes, industrial and manufacturing sites or community centres.